Pavel-Y/Kaggle/Product-reviews-sentiment-analysis/README.md

  * RidgeClassifier  - as classifier

 ### Result
- * Public leaderboard  - 100%
+ * Public leaderboard  - 100% and 11 place :)
  * Private leaderboard - is unknown for now